FrozenAssassine/DolbyAtmosHDMI-Bridge/README.md

 A lightweight real-time audio bridge for Windows that maps multi-channel audio from DaVinci Resolve (or any DAW) to discrete Dolby Atmos bed and height channels over HDMI.

+### The Problem

+Standard uncompressed multi-channel LPCM over HDMI lacks metadata for discrete 3D height channels.
+When sending 8+ channel audio from a DAW (like DaVinci Resolve Fairlight) to an AV receiver, channels 7 and 8 are routed to conventional surround/back speakers instead of ceiling height speakers.

+### The Solution

+This tool captures the multi-channel output from a virtual audio cable and maps the height tracks directly into the Windows Spatial Audio API (ISpatialAudioClient).
+Windows automatically encodes the stream into real-time Dolby MAT (Dolby Atmos) over HDMI, allowing your AV receiver to address physical top/height speakers discretely with low latency.

 ---

 ## Supported Speaker Configurations